moby/moby/experimental/docker-stacks-and-bundles.md

         Image (required) <code>string</code>
     </dt>
     <dd>
         The image that the service will run.
 Docker images should be referenced with full content hash to fully specify the deployment artifact for the service.
-Example: <code>postgres@sha256:f76245b04ddbcebab5bb6c28e76947f49222c99fec4aadb0bb1c24821a9e83ef</code>
+Example:
+        <code>postgres@sha256:f76245b04ddbcebab5bb6c28e76947f49222c99fec4aadb0bb
+        1c24821a 9e83ef</code>
     </dd>
     <dt>
         Command <code>[]string</code>
     </dt>
     <dd>
         Command to run in service containers.
     </dd>
     <dt>
         Args <code>[]string</code>
     </dt>
     <dd>
         Arguments passed to the service containers.
     </dd>
     <dt>
         Env <code>[]string</code>
     </dt>
     <dd>
         Environment variables.
     </dd>
     <dt>
         Labels <code>map[string]string</code>
     </dt>
     <dd>
         Labels used for setting meta data on services.
     </dd>
     <dt>
         Ports <code>[]Port</code>
     </dt>
     <dd>
-        Service ports (composed of `Port` (`int`) and `Protocol` (`string`).
-A service description can only specify the container port to be exposed.
+        Service ports (composed of <code>Port</code> (<code>int</code>) and
+        <code>Protocol</code> (<code>string</code>).
+A service description can
+        only specify the container port to be exposed.
 These ports can be mapped on runtime hosts at the operator's discretion.
     </dd>

     <dt>